Reaching for Tomorrow

 Reaching for Tomorrow is the third album by R&B/funk band Switch, released in 1980 by Gordy Records.
 The album reached No. 23 on the Billboard Top Soul Albums chart.

 Overview

 Reaching for Tomorrow was recorded at Jennifudy Recording Studio, Motown/Hitsville U.S.A studios, Caribou Ranch studios and Kendun Recording Studios.

 During July 2019, an expanded edition of Reaching for Tomorrow was released digitally.
 Along with the album's reissue came a bonus track entitled "Tahiti Hut" featuring Jermaine Jackson.
 The song was produced by Jackson with Bobby DeBarge also singing falsetto on the track.

+Critical reception

+The album received positive reviews from music critics.

+Cashbox Magazine describes the album: "The band throws everything but the kitchen sink into this album – funky bass, rockin’ guitar, classical strings, Memphis Horns et al – and it is a must for R&B and pop programmers."

+Barry Lederer of Billboard writes "Switch has come full swing with a humdinger of an LP titled "Reaching For Tomorrow" which blends r &b /funk to perfection.
+From full arrangements, bright orchestrations and tight vocalizations, the group swings from one cut to another."

+Billboard features Reaching for Tomorrow on its Top Album Picks for 29 March 1980.
+The six -member group keeps the tempo danceable on its latest LP, sparking the tunes with sizzling rhythm, string and horn arrangements.

+Sal Caputo of the Courier-News writes: "Switch offers a pleasant mix of funk, pop, rock psychedelia and dance beat.
+It trades vocals with verve.
+Its arrangements change textures enough to undercut the weight of repetition."

+Paul Willistein Jr. of The Morning Call commended the “Super-fast rhythms, intricate guitar riffs and astonishing vocals” as setting Switch apart from most disco funk bands and said their reliance on R&B over disco is what makes Motown artists top charts.
+He noted the "amazing voices" on the title track and “impressive string arrangements”.